chrisweij/chrisweij.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Chris Weijenborg, an assistant professor at Wageningen University and Research.
 My research focusses on large-scale atmospheric dynamics in the midlatitudes.
 Currently I am mostly working on entangling the mechanisms behind cyclone clustering.
 I also generated a detection algorithm on cyclone clustering, some prelimanary results can be found in the blog section.
+My broader interests include the influence of diabatic heating on the storm tracks and cyclones.

 If you are interested in doing a (master) thesis with me, please connect via email.